Quentin Boisgard

-Quentin Boisgard (born 17 March 1997) is a French professional footballer who plays as a midfielder for Pau FC, on loan from FC Lorient.
+Quentin Lou Boisgard (born 17 March 1997) is a French professional footballer who plays as a midfielder for Ekstraklasa club Piast Gliwice.

 Club career

 Boisgard is a youth exponent from Toulouse FC.
 He made his Ligue 1 debut on 4 November 2017 against Nantes, coming on for Max-Alain Gradel in the 75th minute of a 2–1 away loss.

 Boisgard joined FC Lorient in July 2020, after Toulouse's relegation from and Lorient promotion to Ligue 1.
 He signed a four-year contract while Lorient paid a reported €2 million transfer fee to Toulouse.

 On 24 January 2023, he joined Ligue 2 club Pau FC on loan for the remainder of the 2022–23 season.